Mickey Mouse. Patrick Stewart. Bill Murray. George C. Scott. The Muppets.

 In the spring of 1843, Dickens read an article by a journalist friend of his about the state of child labor in the United Kingdom, a compilation of interviews of children as young as eight years old who worked twelve hour shifts in coal mines and dress factories, often for pennies on the dollar.
 The descriptions sickened Dickens, by this point already a notable and accomplished author, who conceived a pamphlet to be entitled “An Appeal to the People of England on behalf of the Poor Man’s Child,” which he would write and distribute as a form of protest.
 However, he soon decided a story would make his message more powerful.

-Even though working conditions have improved in most parts of the world, even now, 175 years later, humanity still suffers.
+Working conditions have improved in most parts of the world, but even now, 175 years later, humanity still suffers.
 Still struggles.
 So many people are still left behind or forgotten.
 Perhaps this is why A Christmas Carol has endured, and why its message of hope is still cherished.
 Because every December, whether on page or screen or stage, Tiny Tim’s words still resonate, stirring something inside us which cries out for the Cratchit AND Scrooge in us all: